 Various advanced modeling approaches have been proposed to describe intriguing phenomena in solid mechanics.
 However, such models require experimental results, at the appropriate scales, with the appropriate sensitivities and under the appropriate loading conditions, to identify and characterize the important mechanisms controlling the material responses, to provide ground truth and to identify model input parameters.
 Unfortunately, traditional experimental methods often fall short of providing the necessary data for the increasingly ambitious modeling approaches.
 To address such shortcomings, new (advanced) experimental methods have been under development in recent years.
 This lecture summarizes some of the key developments in this area, with specific examples mostly (but not only) from geomechanics.

 The macroscopic effective properties or behaviour of heterogeneous materials are commonly invstigated by solving specific boundary value problem on Representative Elementary Volume (i.e. at the microscale) arising from the homogenization process.
 Nowadays, these boundary value problems (BVP) are commonly solved on 3D images of the material obtained by microtomography or idealized microstructure.
 Different numerical methods (Finite volume differences, Finite Element method, Discret Element method…) can used to solved the BVP.
 An overview of these methods is presented and illustrated.

-The participants will attend 2 out of the 8 proposed lab-courses (1 on Tuesday, the other one on Wednesday).
+The participants will attend 2 out of the 10 proposed lab-courses (1 on Wednesday, the other one on Thursday).
 Groups of 4-5 participants will be made and each group will be given its planning and location depending on the chosen topic.
 The lab-courses will be held in parallel sessions at different places on the campus.
 The detailed description of the lab-courses can be seen here.